Angelfish has five Filter Types:

 The following Search and Replace filter matches back to back forward slashes in the page stem and replaces it with a single '/'.

-Raw filters use include / exclude logic only, and are applied directly to the raw contents of the log field.
+Raw Filters run before any sessionization logic is applied to the hit.
+Raw Filters use include or exclude logic only, and are applied directly to the raw contents of the log field.